High-density solids pump: Types of piston pumps

+To make a pump out of a reciprocating piston, some mechanism enforce unidirectional flow from the inlet to the cylinder to the outlet.
+Thinner fluids can use simple check valves, but solids pumps require more elaborate mechanisms.

 Type: Piston pump with transfer tube (two-cylinder pump)

 Construction details

-The most characteristic element of the transfer tube pump is the so-called "S" transfer tube installed inside the feed hopper.
-The job of the transfer tube is to control the flow of high-density solids - in other words, the pump cylinder which is currently pushing the material is connected to the delivery line by such tube.
-At (or nearby) the end of each piston stroke the S-shaped tube which is connected to the delivery line is swung over to the other delivery cylinder with the aid of two switch cylinders.
+The most characteristic element of the transfer tube pump is S-shaped "transfer tube" installed inside the feed hopper, which connects the advancing piston to the outlet.
+In other words, the pump cylinder which is currently pushing the material is connected to the delivery line by the transfer tube, while the retracting (pulling) cylinder is open to the feed hopper.
+At the end of each piston stroke, the transfer tube is swung over to the other piston with the aid of two switch cylinders.
 A hydraulic circuit is used for synchronizing the position of the transfer tube and the movements of the two delivery pistons.

 The S tube should swing over rapidly and not suffer undue wear.
 This is effected with two large-sized plunger cylinders and a so-called spectacle plate (so named from its shape) including seal rings.

 In cross section the S-tube is circular with a diameter which tapers in the direction of flow.
 This keeps the risk of clogging down.
 The sealing faces of the spectacle plate and of the seal ring lie parallel with the swivelling movement of the S-tube, so that they cannot be damaged when foreign bodies are cut through or get stuck.

-This pump does not need check valves.